Car Insurance Without a Social Security Number

 Finding car insurance without a social security number

-The first step toward getting auto insurance without a social security number is to contact your state's DMV to obtain a driver's license.
+The first step toward getting auto insurance without a Social Security number is to contact your state's DMV to obtain a driver's license.

-You can do that with The Zebra by calling us directly at 888-444-8949 — press 1 to speak directly with an agent.
+You can do that with The Zebra by calling us at 888-444-8949 — press 1 to speak directly with an agent.

 Compare quotes from over 100 providers.